FierroPablo/Google/Quiz/Professional Cloud Architect/Analyzing and Optimizing Technical and Business Processes.md

 Your development team used Cloud Source Repositories, Cloud Build, and Artifact Registry to successfully implement the build portion of an application's CI/CD process..
 However, the deployment process is erroring out.
 Initial troubleshooting shows that the runtime environment does not have access to the build images.
 You need to advise the team on how to resolve the issue.
 What could cause this problem?

 -The runtime environment does not have permissions to Cloud Source Repositories in your current project.
+_(Incorrect.
+Runtime environments do not need access to Cloud Source Repositories as part of the deployment process.)_

 -The runtime environment does not have permissions to the Artifact Registry in your current project.